Diet and oesophageal cancer

 Diarrhoea can be a symptom of dumping syndrome.
 It can also happen because the vagus nerve is divided as part of your surgery to remove the tumour and lymph nodes.
 The vagus nerve controls the movement of the digestive system and the production of digestive juices.
 In a few people, this causes sudden urgent attacks of diarrhoea.

 The diarrhoea happens occasionally and may last for about a day before your bowel habits go back to normal.
 Occasionally the diarrhoea can go on for longer.
 You may pass watery stools several times a day for several days out of each week.
 This can be difficult to treat.
 Sometimes taking anti diarrhoea medicine early each morning can help.
-If you have diarrhoea it is important to drink plenty of fluids so that you don't get dehydrated.
+If you have diarrhoea it is important to drink plenty so that you don't get dehydrated.

 As the stomach is moved up into the chest after removal of the oesophagus, it doesn’t have as much room to stretch and store food, so you can feel full up quickly.
 Sometimes it can take a long time for the stomach to empty.
 This is often due to the vagus nerve being cut during surgery.
 This may mean you feel sick and bloated, particularly when you begin to eat larger meals.
 Your doctor may give you anti sickness drugs which help the stomach to empty, such as domperidone or metaclopramide (Maxalon).